evarga/nfrs-guide/README.md

 It is important to recognize that nobody should claim that this is purely a UI requirement.
 For a user to promptly see open order items all associated back-end services must run fast enough.
 - Availability: _99.99% uptime during peak business hours (depends on a customer's region)_.
 - Usability: _Frequent actions must be easily accessible from a UI via customizable keyboard shortcuts and toolbar_.
 Usability tests are very hard to be fully automated.
 This is the territory where manual testing is still prevalent.
-It is not an uncommon practice to borrow usability requirements from external source by mandating that specific UX guidelines should be followed[^1].
+It is not an uncommon practice to borrow usability requirements from external sources by mandating that specific UX guidelines should be followed[^1].

 ### Minimally Viable Set of Quality Attributes
 There is a common set of important quality attributes abbreviated as FURPS+ (Functionality, Usability, Reliability, Performance, and Supportability).
 Functionality is about what the system should do, while NFRs tell how well it must perform the work.
 An architecture of a software system is profoundly responsible to address NFRs.
 If we wouldn't care about them, then functionality could be delivered in any manner, most would be useless.
 An excellent source of information about FURPS+ is the [OpenUP](https://www.utm.mx/~caff/doc/OpenUPWeb/) framework[^2].